Alias44/Nandonalts-Snowy-Trees/README.md

 # B18-Snowy-Trees
-Nandonalt's Snowy Trees updated to b18 Sourced from Tejko a17 update on the Ludeon Forums
+Nandonalt's Snowy Trees updated to b18 Sourced from Tejko's a17 update on the Ludeon Forums

 ## Installation Instructions